 - Your personal statement should be tailored to reflect the expectations of your reader.
-Schools and businesses that require a letter of intent may provide fairly precise specifications, so make a point of really familiarizing yourself with the instructions.
+Schools and businesses that require a letter of intent may provide fairly precise specifications, so make a point of getting very familiar with the instructions.
 An admissions board at a graduate school, for example, is more likely to respond well to a detailed explanation of how the program will further your research interests.
-A potential employer, on the other hand, needs to know how you plan to use a specific skill set to meet long-term goals set by both the employer and yourself.
+A potential employer, on the other hand, needs to know how you plan to use a specific skill set to meet long-term goals.

 - Once you've established your reader's expectations, it's a good idea to make a list of the skills and experience you have that will benefit a school or employer.
 List any awards or credentials you've earned along the way, as well as participation in relevant activities or professional organizations.
 Lastly, communicate what you hope to gain by employment with the organization or admission into the program.
 Speak to a long-term goal, such as eventual doctoral study or research into an industry issue.

 - Introduce yourself.
 Explain why you stand out from other candidates using the achievements you've listed.
 While avoiding a boastful tone, list specific accomplishments in a way that shows you are competent and unique.

 - Next, tell your reader why you are attracted to that particular school or company.
 Detail what about it excites you and illustrate how your talents and interests mesh with its goals or vision.
 Use a confident and interested tone, but avoid superficial interest.

 - Finally, wrap up your letter with a request for an interview.
 Don't overlook this call to action, as it reiterates your interest.
 Make all of your contact information easily accessible to your reader.